sandeep-krp/dms/docs/SystemDesignSpecification.md

 5. **Scheduler** \
    Scheduler is the component which is responsible for looking at the available jobs to run and kick them off when they have to.

+6. **Namespace**
+   Namespace is just a simple tag attached to all the resources to sperate out resources.
+For example for different clients, we can create different namespaces so that no unrelated resources are shown at one place.

+## Represntation
+1. **Connection** \
+   A connection contains the following metadata: \
+   1.1 `id` : A unique identifire for the connection 1.2 `name` : This this is unique field accross all the connections and represents the name of the connection. \
+   1.3 `type` : It is a string feild representing the type of the connection.
+For example it could be RDBMS, S3, Hive, etc. \
+   1.4 `version` : This represents the version of connection.
+If we change the schema of the connection, we should update the version as well.
+This helps rendering old schemas on the UI. \
+   1.5 `schema` : This will be a JSON object that contains all the connection details like database hosts, names, passwords, etc. \
+   1.6 `namespace` : Represents the namespace

+2. **Source** \
+   A Source contains the following metadata: \
+   2.1 `id` : A unique identifire for the source
+   2.1 `name` : The name of the Source. e.g `production-app-db`. \
+   2.2 `connectionId` : Id of the connection this source was derived from 2.3 `conf` : A JSON representing the configurations of the source.
+Note that all fields from the `Connection` should be present here as source conf is inherited from the schema of connection. \
+   2.4 `namespace` : Rerpresents the name of the namespace this source belongs to.

+3. **Target** \
+   A Target contains the following metadata: \
+   3.1 `id` : A unique identifire for the target \
+   3.1 `name` : The name of the Target. e.g `production-app-db`. \
+   3.2 `connectionId` : Id of the connection this target was derived from \
+   3.3 `conf` : A JSON representing the configurations of the target.
+Note that all fields from the `Connection` should be present here as target conf is inherited from the schema of connection. \
+   3.4 `namespace` : Rerpresents the name of the namespace this target belongs to.

+4. **Migration Job** \
+   A Migration job has the following metadata: \
+   4.1 `id` : Represents a unique id of the Migration Job \
+   4.1 `sourceId` : Represents the source-id. \
+   4.2 `targetId` : Represents the target-id. \
+   4.3 `namespace` : Represents the namespace

+5. **Migration job Run** \
+   5.1 `id` : Repersents a unique identifire for the Migration Job Run \
+   5.2 `migrationJobId` : The Migration Job Id this MJR belongs to. \
+   5.3 `state` : Represents the current state of the migration job.
+It can be one of the following: `fresh`, `queued`, `running`, `failed`. \
+   5.4. `startTime` : The unix timestamp when MJR started.
+Null if the job has not started yet. \
+   5.5 `endTime` : The unix timestamp when the MJR ended (failed or succeeded).
+Null if the job has not ended yet.